zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 He says, “Government officials are going through the motions not caring about the results.”
 “To go through the motions” (motions)  means to do something but not with very much commitment – to do something wit hout trying very hard, to do something without being very enthusiastic about it.
 “To go through the motions” means to do your job, to do what you’re supposed to  do, but not very well or not with very much dedication and interest.
 Klaus says,  “All they” – meaning the government officials, the people who work for the g overnment – “care about is lining their pockets.”

 The expression “to line (line) one’s pockets (pocke ts)” means to do something in order to make a lot of money, usually to do it in a  corrupt way – illegally or unethically.
-It’s an expression we often use when w e’re talking about corrupt government officials.
+It’s an expression we often use when we’re talking about corrupt government officials.
 They are getting money illega lly.
 They’re only doing what they are doing in order to make money.
 They are “li ning their pockets.”
 Your “pockets” are those things in your pants that you u se to put coins in or your keys in or your cellphone in.
 So, in effect they are put ting money into their own pockets and getting rich.

 Mariana says, “I have heard about the cost overruns .”
 “Cost overruns” (overruns) refers to when a project costs more than you though t it would.
 You thought it would cost 100 million dollars and it ends up costi ng 500 million dollars.
 That’s a “cost overrun.”
 Most government projects have cost overruns.
 They say they’re only going to cost this amount of money, but then y ou find out it costs twice that much.